Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Introduction

-We have taken many deep dives into Calvinist/Reformed theology in our blog and found that their doctrines are often unsatisfying and sometimes misleading or even completely wrong.
-One of those doctrines is the idea that the Father punished Jesus in our place.
+We have taken many deep dives into Calvinist/Reformed theology in our blog and found that these doctrines are often unsatisfying and sometimes misleading or even completely wrong.
+One of those doctrines is the idea that the Father punished Jesus in our place (Penal Substitutionary Atonement).

-Jesus carried, He took, He bore away our sin as a burden to the cross:
+Jesus carried (Greek: anapheró), He took, He bore away our sin as a burden to the cross:

 He.
 9:28: ...so Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him.

+He was sacrificed once, not sacrificed and then punished.
 There isn't a single verse in the Bible that tells us the Father punished Jesus or poured out His wrath on Him.
 Not one.
+Check it yourself, dear reader.

 Appeased and Turned Away